ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 First gulp itself is declared. concat holds the [gulp-concat](https://github.com/gulp-community/gulp-concat) plugin, to put many files into one file.
 The plugin [gulp-sass](https://github.com/dlmanning/gulp-sass) will be used as sass compiler to generate and compress your CSS. uglify holds the [gulp-uglify](https://github.com/terinjokes/gulp-uglify) plugin, which is a JavaScript parser, minifier, compressor and beautifier toolkit with [UglifyJS3](https://github.com/mishoo/UglifyJS2).
 The plugin [run-sequence](https://github.com/OverZealous/run-sequence) runs a sequence of gulp tasks in the specified order.
 For time-saving synchronised browser testing you're using [browser-sync](https://browsersync.io/).
 All these plugins will be installed when you install the template through `npm install`.

-### Get the new stuff
+### Current Bootstrap

-It's time for the first Gulp task called 'files' to get the new versions of Bootstrap and Font Awesome.
+It's time for the first Gulp task called 'bootstrap' to get the new versions of - you guess it right - Bootstrap.

-    gulp.task('files', function() {
+    gulp.task('bootstrap', function() {
-        gulp.src('node_modules/bootstrap/scss/**/*')
+        return gulp.src('node_modules/bootstrap/scss/**/*')
             .pipe(gulp.dest('scss/bootstrap'));
-        gulp.src('node_modules/font-awesome/scss/**/*')
-            .pipe(gulp.dest('scss/font-awesome'));
-        gulp.src('node_modules/font-awesome/fonts/**/*')
-            .pipe(gulp.dest('fonts'));
     });

-After installing the template via npm the Node.js® package manager gets the current versions of Bootstrap and Font Awesome and copies the files respectively in a specific folder.
-This folders will be used as source folders and to get all files in there, your are using placeholders like \*\* and \*.
+After installing the template via npm the Node.js® package manager gets the current versions of Bootstrap and copies the files in a specific folder.
+This folder will be used as source folder to get all files in there, your are using placeholders like \*\* and \*.
 The first placeholder \*\* is for any directory in the folder, the second \* for any file.
-The destination folders for the files is the scss and the font folder of the template.
+The destination folder for the files is the scss and the font folder of the template.

 ### Compiling SASS